shytikov/pragmasevka/README.md

 - [Victor Mono](https://rubjo.github.io/victor-mono/);
 - [JetBrains Mono](https://www.jetbrains.com/lp/mono/);

-But [Iosevka](https://github.com/be5invis/Iosevka) stands out of the croud the most.
+But [Iosevka](https://github.com/be5invis/Iosevka) stands out of the crowd the most.
 The sole intention from very beginning of this font was to immitate `PragmataPro` as closely as possible.
 And first public versions proves that.
 But with time the font matured to a framework that able to provide much more than just a copy of very good font.

 Till the day we have `SS08` stylistic set of `Iosevka` that mimics `PragmataPro`.
 But does it the best possible job?